-Configure endpoint proxy and Internet connectivity settings for your Azure ATP Sensor
+Configure endpoint proxy and Internet connectivity settings for your Microsoft Defender for Identity Sensor

-You can configure your proxy settings during sensor installation, by using the parameters defined in Silent installation, proxy authentication settings.
+You can configure your proxy server during sensor installation using the following command line switches.

 |Name||Syntax||Mandatory for silent installation?||Description|